Codablaze/codablaze.github.io/_posts/2024-09-19-Disassembling-cleaning-and-repairing-old-laptops.markdown

 So now I have experience of handling a small screwdriver, stripping down two laptops, cleaning one inside, and bringing one back to life (It's super quick, I'm using it to write this blog right now!).

 Regarding the Toshiba, this is a perfect opportunity to look into single-boot operating systems like Tails OS and see how they work, because until I understand how to fix a SATA cable a bit better, or work out what the problem is (I did spend an hour looking stuff like BIOS resets etc, but nothing seemed to work), that machine isn't going to be very useful!

+I gained a renewed appreciation for how the gap is bridged between hardware and software, and the importance of not randomly putting down tiny bolts in places without thinking!

 Now for some lunch, and to plan my next area of study!